mhydock/DERPS/DERPS Core/01 - Getting Started.md

 >
 > In order to multiclass, when a character has reached the agreed-upon criteria to advance in character level, they may choose to gain a level in a new class, provided they meet that class's multiclass criteria (usually _Attributes_ above a specified minimum).
 >
-> When calculating derived attributes like Hit, Mana, and Tech points, the values for the individual classes are calculated for each class according to their level, and then summed.
+> When calculating derived attributes like Mana and Tech points, the values for the individual classes are calculated for each class according to their level, and then summed.
 These attributes and their roles will be discussed in a later section.

 > **Playing Unclassed**